dojo/site/README.md

 ## Build Time Renderer (BTR)

-[dojo.io](https://dojo.io) is built using the Build Time Renderer, part of the dojo build process, to statically render each route defined in the `.dojorc` file.
-During the build process, after the site is built, each route is loaded up in puppeteer, a snapshot is taken, and an index.html is generated.
-This allows pages to be loaded in full, quickly and without javascript enabled.
-Once the page is loaded, the loading of the rest of the app occurs.
-This loading is further improved with code splitting.
+[dojo.io](https://dojo.io) is built using the Build Time Renderer, part of the dojo build process, to statically render each route as html and css only.
+During the build process, after the site is built, each route is loaded up in JSDom, a snapshot is taken, and an index.html is generated.
+This allows pages to be loaded in full, quickly and **without javascript**.

+No javascript is served to the user.

 ## Code Splitting

-Each route defined in the `.dojorc` file for BTR should have its own unique `Outlet` in the `App.tsx` file and that `Outlet` should point to a unique widget for the route.
+Each route should have its own unique `Outlet` in the `App.tsx` file and that `Outlet` should point to a unique widget for the route.
 If you are using the content pipeline to dynamically build your pages (aka you are using the `Section` or `Page` widgets) a wrapper widget may be required to accomplish this requirement (**example**: `TutorialsPage` and `TutorialsLanding`).

 ## Content Pipeline